-Direct chemical conversion of the collected plastic waste to solid, liquid or gaseous fuel may entail processing the plastic alone or in combination with other materials such as paper or wood.
-The chemical transformation may involve conversion to products that are used as feedstock in relevant industries.
+Direct chemical conversion of the collected plastic waste to solid, liquid or gaseous fuel may entail processing the plastic alone or in combination with other materials such as

-13 Dry weight is defined as the difference between the weight of the collected plastic waste and the weight of water content, where the weight of water content can be determined through drying the plastic waste in a vacuum oven (or using other methods) at a temperature lower than the polymer's decomposition temperature and at an adequately high rate of evaporation.
-Project proponents may use any method to determine the moisture fraction and dry weight that is recognized by an accredited laboratory and/or relevant national/international guidelines.
+14 Dry weight is defined as the difference between the weight of the collected plastic waste and the weight of water content, where the weight of water content can be determined through drying the plastic waste in a vacuum oven (or using other methods) at a temperature lower than the polymer's decomposition temperature and at an adequately high rate of evaporation-any non-plastic substances.
+Project proponents may use any methody arious methods to determine the moisture fraction and ensure collected plastic waste is dry-weight that is, reasonably free of debris (e.g., mud, seaweed, sand) and empty of any non-plastic substances.
+Such methods may include those recognized by an accredited laboratory and/or relevant national/international guidelines-, drying collected plastic in the sun, manually discarding entrapped sediment, and hanging collected plastic to drain.

-- The process may involve conversion to monomer or production of new raw materials by changing the chemical structure of plastic waste through cracking, gasification or depolymerization, excluding energy recovery and incineration. - The process may involve controlled microbiological treatment of biodegradable plastics waste under aerobic or anaerobic conditions (also known as organic or biological recycling). - Landfill: Landfills used as an end destination for plastic waste shall: - Be government recognized or affiliated; - Have restrictions on access to avoid unauthorized waste scavenging; - Have a well-defined boundary; - Include at least one of the following: (i) mechanical compacting or (ii) leveling of the waste;14 - Have periodic cover application (with soil or other material) to remove plastic waste from the influence of the outside environment; - Have a leachate drainage system15 or other reasonable measures to minimize, or preferably avoid, soil and water contamination; - Include sanitary lining or other reasonable measures to avoid waste being placed directly on the ground; - Have post-closure care requirements such as being capped when closed; - O Control placement of waste (i.e., to specific areas in the landfill);16 and - Have measures to avoid fires (i.e., to avoid open burning).17 - 8) There is plastic waste available in the region that would not have been collected in the absence of the project.
-Availability of plastic waste may be demonstrated by, among others, using the most recent publicly available data on plastic waste generation and collection rates in the region to show that there is plastic waste that is not being collected. - 9) The project activity does not compete with other collection activities or include plastic waste that has been diverted from a historically existing collection activity.
-Evidence, such as proof of how the plastic waste was managed over the three-year period prior to implementation of the project activity, shall be provided to demonstrate that the project activity does not divert plastic waste from any historically existing collection activity.
+- paper or wood.
+The chemical transformation may involve conversion to products that are used as feedstock in relevant industries. - The process may involve conversion to monomer or production of new raw materials by changing the chemical structure of plastic waste through cracking, gasification or depolymerization, excluding energy recovery and incineration. - The process may involve controlled microbiological treatment of biodegradable plastics waste under aerobic or anaerobic conditions (also known as organic or biological recycling). - Landfill: Use of landfills as an end destination must be minimized to the extent possible and reduced over time as access to recycling infrastructure increases.
+Landfills used as an end destination for plastic waste shallmust: - ⊕a) Be government recognized or affiliated; - eb) Have restrictions on access to avoid unauthorized waste scavenging; - →c) Have a well-defined boundary; - od] Include at least one of the following: (i) mechanical compacting or (ii) leveling of the waste; 15 - ee) Have periodic cover application (with soil, tarpaulin or other material) to remove plastic waste from the influence of the outside environment; - f) Control placement of waste (i.e., to specific areas in the landfill);16 - g) Have measures to avoid fires (i.e., to avoid open burning);17 - h) Have a leachate drainage and treatment system18 or other reasonable measures to minimize, or preferably avoid, soil and water contamination; - →i) Include sanitary lining or other reasonable measures to avoid waste being placed directly on the ground; and - →i) Have post-closure care requirements such as being capped when closed;.

+Exceptions to criteria h-j (i.e., leachate drainage system, sanitary lining and/or post-closure care requirements) are made only for projects that are able to: